leilaigl/blynk-trashcan-sensor/README.md

-# blynk-trashcan-sensor
+# 🗑 Blynk Trashcan Sensor
-Code and schematics for a Blynk-optimized trash bin level monitoring device.
+Code and schematics for a Blynk-optimized trash can level monitoring device.

 ## Hardware Used
 - NodeMCU v1